-Fifteen recommendations were identified by the Centre for Governance and Scrutiny (CfPS), as set out in their report: Derbyshire County Council Scrutiny Improvement Review, July 2020, (Appendix 2) and a further three actions were identified by senior officers and the Scrutiny Steering Group.
+Fifteen recommendations were identified by the Centre for Governance and Scrutiny (formerly known as the CfPS), as set out in their report: Derbyshire County Council Scrutiny Improvement Review, July 2020, (Appendix 2) and a further three actions were identified by senior officers and the Scrutiny Steering Group.

-The Scrutiny Steering Group have prepared a draft Action Plan (Appendix 3) in response to the recommendations.
+The Scrutiny Steering Group have prepared an Action Plan, as approved by Cabinet on the 19th November, (Appendix 3) in response to the recommendations.
 The workshop, Governance, Ethics and the Improvement and Scrutiny Committees have reviewed the action plan and no changes to it were required.
 For ease of reference, the Centre for Governance and Scrutiny recommendations appear as sections 1-15 and the additional recommendations can be found in section 16 of the Action Plan.